laurybueno/kubectl-hoggers/README.md

-# Analyze resouce consumption in Kubernetes from your terminal
+# Analyze resource consumption in Kubernetes from your terminal
 Hoggers is a `kubectl` plugin that uses multiple Kubernetes API endpoints to show data about resource consumption in a Kubernetes cluster using only a terminal interface.

 ## Installation